This Cacio e Pepe Recipe combines 4 simple ingredients to create a most memorable and flavorful Italian inspired dish.

 VEGGIES – Sliced brussels sprouts, zucchini ‘zoodles’ or diced zucchini, frozen diced veggies, diced bell peppers, crushed tomatoes (drained) or chopped sundried tomatoes.

 MEAT – Diced salami, ground or diced cooked chicken.
+Even shrimp would be delicious with this dish!

 HERBS – Chopped fresh basil or parsley.